bernhardAxonIvy/doc/source/designer-guide/cms/access.rst

    same environment variable is available with ``ch.ivyteam.ivy.environment.Ivy.cms()``.

-Depending on the context Axon.ivy will return the content (link) in the correct form.
+Depending on the context Axon Ivy will return the content (link) in the correct form.
 If you use a document Content Object in the :ref:`html-panel-editor`, then it will be rendered as a link to the document in the HTML page.